Certified Automotive Mobile Mechanic

 Hyundai iload turbo failure

 The popular Hyundai iload van with the 2.5L turbo diesel has a couple problems that we’re seeing increasingly often.
-Todays example in Burleigh Heads is a prime example – Turbo failure!
+Todays example in Burleigh Heads is a prime example – iload Turbo failure!

 The main and often first symptom people are experiencing is the iload turbo failing.
 This is generally a result of another problem.
 The turbo in our experience is the last problem in a sequence of events.
 Let me explain by working from symptom back to the cause.